Siong23/iot-digital-twin/AttackThreat/README.md

    - Verify target devices are running and accessible
    - Check network connectivity in your lab
    - Ensure Telnet service is enabled on target devices
+   - Check Windows Firewall settings if running in a Windows environment

 2. **"No vulnerable devices found":**
    - Verify credentials file format
    - Check if devices use non-standard login prompts
    - Increase timeout values for slow devices
    - Ensure proper network connectivity
+   - Try different speed modes

 3. **Database errors:**
    - Check file permissions
    - Ensure write permissions to the directory
    - Verify available disk space
+   - If using Windows, run as Administrator if needed

 4. **Input/Output errors:**
    - In the interactive mode, if you encounter display issues, try resizing your terminal
    - For long-running operations, use the appropriate speed mode for your environment
+   - If using Windows PowerShell, ensure console encoding is set correctly

+5. **Python-related errors:**
+   - Ensure Python 3.8+ is installed: `python --version`
+   - Install required packages: `pip install -r requirements.txt`
+   - If using a virtual environment, ensure it's activated

+### Rollback Option

+If you encounter issues with the main interactive script:
+- Use the backup version: `python exploit_interactive_backup.py`
+- Report any bugs or issues you find

 ### Performance Tips